 Born in 1978 in Yugoslavia, Morana graduated in natural science (biology, ecology) in 2002, undertaking research work in this area up until 2011.
 She then took a new direction, moving into counselling work alongside social and political activism.
-From 2009 she has been training in process-oriented psychology (process work) in the United States, United Kingdom and Slovakia.
+From 2009 she has been training in process-oriented psychology (process work) in the United States, United Kingdom and is currently graduating in Slovakia.
 She has also trained in body work and trauma work, as well as organisational counselling.
 Morana works in her private psychosystemic practice.

 More on Morana on her personal website.